matthewyeo1/ip/README.md

 ```
 Input this command followed by the desired task ID to delete it.

-### Exit the Program
+### Exit the Application
 ```
 bye
 ```
-Exit the ACE task manager program.
+Exit the ACE task manager application.

 ## Prerequisites